 3. Sugar Damages Your Gut Flora

-Another recent study even suggests sugar can promote the growth of bad bacteria in the gut.
-This could lead to irritation in the gut, which could even manifest itself as an autoimmune response (allergies and skin conditions are two milder problems).
+Sugar can also promote the growth of bad bacteria in the gut.
+This could lead to irritation in the gut, which could even manifest itself as an autoimmune response — like allergies or skin conditions.
 There’s even recent evidence suggesting depression is actually your body’s response to swelling in the gut.

 Restoring the Health of Your Gut